Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

 ## Connecting Local Repository to Cloud Repository

-This section focuses on connecting your local .git folder to the cloud GitHub repository.
+This section focuses on connecting your local .git folder to the cloud :material-github:GitHub repository using the :octicons-terminal-24: terminal.

 7. Copy the new GitHub repository link:
     ![copy repository link](./assets/uploadS7.png)